Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Professional Development – A list of conferences, courses, symposiums, continuing education courses that you participated and/or attended; this list can be bulleted.

-Section 6: Appendices – There is no limit to the length; however, not all TAP and CDFPT members devote the same amount of importance or time to this section.
+Appendices – There is no limit to the length; however, not all TAP and CDFPT members devote the same amount of importance or time to this section.
+Each appendix should be in one document.

 Some suggested subheadings for appendices include: